 - Determine necessary skills and prerequisites.

-- Sequence competencies, from simple to more complex.
+- Sequence competencies from simple to more complex.

 - Develop task analyses.

-- Clearly establish learning objectives
+- Clearly establish the learning objectives

 - Establish achievement criteria